jamktiko/Synerra/README.md

 #### Google Cloud Console

-Setting up the Google API client ID is easy and you can esily achieve this by following the part 1 of this guide: https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid
+Setting up the Google API client ID is easy and can be easily achieved by following the part 1 of this guide: https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid

 - **Authorized JavaScript origins:**